 Although smaller studies have suggested the presence of different mutational spectra in FHD and HLRCC,[100,101] a study that included a larger cohort of patients indicated that the mutational distribution is fairly similar in these two entities.
 The predisposition to HLRCC versus FHD likely results from a difference in gene dosage, rather than the location of the FH mutation as originally suggested.

 Genetically related disorders

 Fumarate hydratase deficiency (fumaric aciduria, FHD)

-The clinical characteristics of HLRCC include cutaneous leiomyomas, uterine leiomyomata (fibroids), and RCC.
+The clinical characteristics of HLRCC include cutaneous leiomyomas, uterine leiomyomas (fibroids), and RCC.
 Affected individuals may have multiple cutaneous leiomyomas, a single skin leiomyoma, or no cutaneous lesion; an RCC that is typically solitary, or no renal tumors; and/or uterine leiomyomas.
-Disease severity shows significant intrafamilial and interfamilial variation.[76,79,80]Cutaneous leiomyomas
+Disease severity shows significant intrafamilial and interfamilial variation.[98,101,102]

 Four FH-positive individuals with breast cancer, one case of bladder cancer, and one case of bilateral macronodular adrenocortical disease with Cushing syndrome have been reported.
-It remains to be determined whether these manifestations are truly part of the HLRCC phenotype.[84,99,101]Histopathology
+A series from the National Cancer Institute (NCI) found that 20 of 255 patients (7.8%) with HLRCC had adrenal nodules, some of which did not appear to be adenomas on the basis of imaging characteristics.
+Because many of these lesions were fluorodeoxyglucose avid, resections were performed and all showed evidence of both micronodular and macronodular adrenal hyperplasia, suggesting that adrenal nodules could be an additional manifestation of HLRCC.
+It remains to be determined whether these manifestations are truly part of the HLRCC phenotype.[106,121,124]

 Diagnosis and testing